 This method is the best way to stake tomatoes in all size gardens and does particularly well for container grown tomatoes where space is limited.
 Tomato plants do best with this method if the tomatoes are pruned to grow on a single stem.

 Growing tomatoes on strings is a relatively new method that has seen increased popularity in small farming operations.
 It involves tying the tomato at the base of the plant and then to an overhead crossbar.
 The tomato plant is then trained up the string as it grows.

-Like with tomato stakes, the plants must be checked daily during active growth to, but the taunt string provides just enough tension to support a fruit laden tomato plant without being so tight that it damages the plant.
+Like with tomato stakes, the plants must be checked daily during active growth to, but the taut string provides just enough tension to support a fruit-laden tomato plant without being so tight that it damages the plant.

 Growing tomatoes on strings is the best way to stake tomatoes in a garden that wants to make the most use of limited space.
-Tomatoes can be easier to train if they are pruned, but this is not absolutely necessary as additional string can be tied to any additional branches that grow.
+Tomatoes can be easier to train if they are pruned, but this isn’t absolutely necessary as string can be tied to any additional branches that grow.